VladislavSklyuev/HTLapp/README.md

-Test task tour booking fragment
+TESK TASK Booking a hotel

+This application is a fragment of tour booking and payment.